 This is where operators get confused, and it's actually the simplest part once you have a system.

 Under consignment, the vendor delivers product to your store just like they do now.
-You receive it into your POS and METRC just like you do now.
+You receive it into your POS and Metrc just like you do now.
 The product goes on your shelves just like it does now.
 From a day-to-day operations standpoint, nothing changes for your budtenders or your receiving team.

 What changes is the accounting.
 Instead of recording a purchase when the product arrives, you record a liability — you owe the vendor for whatever sells.
 The product sits in a consignment inventory category, separate from your purchased inventory.
 When a unit sells, it moves from consignment to COGS and triggers a payable to the vendor.